nabenabe0928/mfhpo-simulator/README.md

 ## Motivation

 When we run parallel optimization experiments using tabular or surrogate benchmarks, each evaluation must be ordered based on the runtime that each configuration, in reality, takes.
-However, since the evaluation of tabular or surrogate benchmarks, by design, do not take long.
+However, the evaluation of tabular or surrogate benchmarks, by design, does not take long.
-For this reason, the timing each configuration is taken into account must be ordered as if we evaluated each configuration.
+For this reason, the timing of each configuration taken into account must be ordered as if we evaluated each configuration.

-In this package, we automatically sort out this problem by pending to pass the hyperparameter configurations to be evaluated internally and in turn, we obtain the right order of each hyperparameter configurations to evaluated.
+In this package, we automatically sort out this problem by pending to pass the hyperparameter configurations to be evaluated internally, and in turn, we obtain the right order of each hyperparameter configuration to be evaluated.

 **NOTE**